 Today I am sharing a mix of recommendations that would be helpful for any Noom User.
 Keeping up with a healthy lifestyle isn't easy, but here are some ways to keep your motivation up.
-If you happen to know someone using Noom, as I did, these would all make awesome gifts as well!
+As someone who did the entire Noom Program (here is my Honest Noom Review) and has kept my weight off since, I have picked up some ideas along to way on what has helped me the most.
 This post contains affiliate links to highly recommended resources, which means that if you click through and take action I receive a small commission at no cost to you.
 But they really are things I love!

 I used the Noom weight loss app to help me create life long healthy eating habits, but I found a lot of helpful tools, books, resources and even JEWELRY to help keep my focus on my health.

 That is what today's post is all about.
 Because Noom doesn't really want you to rely on the app for the rest of your life…You are supposed to learn your good habits and be done.

 I don't know about you but I love having tools, books and even accessories to serve as reminders of all the hard work I've done, and as a reminder that my work is not over.

 Living a healthy lifestyle doesn't end when you hit your goal weight.
 It is forever.
 So that is why I'm sharing these ideas today.
 To help keep our motivation high, and to remind me to make healthy choices every day.